ShayGali/sp2_ex1/tests/README.md

     the shortest path from `A` to `E` is `A -> C -> D -> E` the shortest path from `A` to itself is `A`

-3. a graph with a no edge between the nodes, so there is no path between any two nodes.
+3. a graph with no edge between the nodes, so there is no path between any two nodes.

 4. send an invalid node to the function, so the function should raise an exception. (we cant send a negative node to the function)